h0tk3y/k-new-mpp-samples/README.md

 ## IDE plugin

-Grab an IDE plugin build from TeamCity: [(link)](https://teamcity.jetbrains.com/viewLog.html?buildId=lastFinished&buildTypeId=Kotlin_dev_CompilerAllPlugins&tab=artifacts).
-Note that the new MPP support is now work-in-progress, and some features are missing.
+Download the IDE plugin build from TeamCity: ([link, ](https://teamcity.jetbrains.com/viewLog.html?buildId=lastFinished&buildTypeId=Kotlin_dev_CompilerAllPlugins&tab=artifacts)login as guest if you have no account).
+Then install the plugin from disk in IntelliJ IDEA.

 ## Known issues